chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 From the above output we see that **adipiscing** is the correct password for scr1ptkiddy.

+# Exploitation (use information gathered during reconnaissance)
+Now, we get to use some of the information we gained during the reconnaissance (information gathering) phase.

 ## 8080/tcp (http-proxy) [part 2]
 After browsing to http://silverplatter.thm:8080/silverpeas/defaultLogin.jsp we enter **scr1ptkiddy** and **adipiscing**: